petersbingham/reskit/README.md

 ## Dependencies

 Currently reskit only supports python 2.7 (tested on 2.7.15).
-If you are using Linux and have no root access see here for installing python into your user space: http://thelazylog.com/install-python-as-local-user-on-linux/
+If you are using Linux and have no root access see here for installing a specific version of python into your user space: http://thelazylog.com/install-python-as-local-user-on-linux/

 Third party packages:
   - numpy